samalty/weather-query-app/README.md

 information - including a description, temperature and humidity - is instantly returned to the user interface.

-The app also presents the time and date, and has variable CSS features which change depending on the time of the day.
+The app also presents the time and date, and uses JavaScript to trigger certain variable CSS features, which alter the page backdrop depending on the time of the day and the weather conditions in the specified location.

 ## Technologies used